Kenneth Clarke: Role as a backbencher

 After the Conservatives entered opposition in 1997, Clarke contested the leadership of the Party for the first time.
 In 1997, the electorate being solely Tory Members of Parliament, he topped the poll in the first and second rounds.
 In the third and final round he formed an alliance with Eurosceptic John Redwood, who would have become Shadow Chancellor and Clarke's deputy, were he to have won the contest.
 However, Thatcher endorsed Clarke's rival William Hague, who proceeded to win the election comfortably.
 The contest was criticised for not involving the rank-and-file members of the Party, where surveys showed Clarke to be more popular.
 Clarke rejected the offer from Hague of a Shadow Cabinet role, opting instead to return to the backbenches.

 Clarke contested the party leadership for a second time in 2001.
 Despite opinion polls again showing he was the most popular Conservative politician with the British public, he lost in a final round among the rank-and-file membership, a new procedure introduced by Hague, to a much less experienced, but strongly Eurosceptic rival, Iain Duncan Smith.
 This loss, by a margin of 62% to 38%, was attributed to the former Chancellor's strong pro-European views being increasingly out-of-step with the party members' Euroscepticism.
 His campaign was managed by Andrew Tyrie.

 Clarke opposed the 2003 invasion of Iraq.
 After choosing not to stand for the leadership after Duncan Smith departed in 2003 in the interests of party unity, he returned to fight the 2005 leadership election.
 He still retained huge popularity among voters, with 40% of the public believing he would be the best leader.
-He was accused by Norman Tebbit of being "lazy" whilst leadership rival Sir Malcolm Rifkind suggested that Clarke's pro-European views could have divided the Conservative Party had Clarke won.
+He was accused by Norman Tebbit of being "lazy" whilst leadership rival Malcolm Rifkind suggested that Clarke's pro-European views could have divided the Conservative Party had Clarke won.
 In the event, Clarke was eliminated in the first round of voting by Conservative MPs.
 Eventual winner David Cameron appointed Clarke to head a Democracy Task Force as part of his extensive 18-month policy review in December 2005, exploring issues such as the reform of the House of Lords and party funding.
 Clarke is President of the Tory Reform Group, a liberal, pro-European ginger group within the Conservative Party.

 Clarke became known as "an economic and social liberal, an internationalist and a strong supporter of the European idea".

 In 2006, he described Cameron's plans for a British Bill of Rights as "xenophobic and legal nonsense".